Learn of Christ

 Acts 1:15-16, 20-22

-15And in those days Peter stood up in the midst of the brethren, and said, (the number of names together were about an hundred and twenty,) 16Men and brethren, this scripture must needs have been fulfilled, which the Holy Ghost by the mouth of David spake before concerning Judas, which was guide to them that took Jesus.
+15And in those days Peter stood up in the midst of the disciples, and said, (the number of names together were about an hundred and twenty,) 16Men and brethren, this scripture must needs have been fulfilled, which the Holy Ghost by the mouth of David spake before concerning Judas, which was guide to them that took Jesus.
 20For it is written in the book of Psalms, Let his habitation be desolate, and let no man dwell therein: and his bishoprick let another take.
 21Wherefore of these men which have companied with us all the time that the Lord Jesus went in and out among us, 22Beginning from the baptism of John, unto that same day that he was taken up from us, must one be ordained to be a witness with us of his resurrection.

 Peter stands up and speaks.
 There is no hesitation, no debate about whether leadership matters.
 The apostles understand that the witness of the twelve - the symbolic completion of the twelve tribes of Israel - is important for the church's authority and message.
 The vacancy left by Judas' betrayal cannot simply be accepted.
 It must be filled.
 But by whom?